-Discussion Participation
+Standup Discussion Participation

-Students are expected to participate in all graded discussions.
+Students are expected to participate in all graded discussions, and especially the Standup discussions.
 While there is great flexibility in online courses, this is not a self-paced course.
-You will need to participate in discussions on at least two different days each week, with your first post due no later than Thursday evening, and your reply posts due by the following Sunday evening.
+You will need to participate in the Standup discussions on at least two different days each week, with your first post due no later than Thursday evening, and your second and third posts due by the end of each week.